timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 - Coding / Technical questions
 - Take-home assignment (PRD, Case)

 Consulting interviews are more focused on strategy, whereas PM interviews require you to think about strategy *and* implementation, with particular consideration towards design and engineering.
-This is partly why it's so hard to get an entry-level PM role -- it's rare for new grads to have enough experience to cover all the different questions that can come up in PM interviews.
+This is partly why it's so hard to get an entry-level PM role -- you need to know *so much* in order to cover all the different questions that can come up in PM interviews.

 # PM behaviorals are more nuanced

-Like for any other job, you'll get the typical "Why X?" for both consulting and PM behavioral interviews.
+Like for most other jobs, you'll get the "Why X?" question for both consulting and PM behavioral interviews.

 For consulting, you can usually answer something along the lines of:
 - I like working with smart people
 - I like working on diverse and challenging problems
 - I want to make a big impact on multi-billion dollar companies
 - I see consulting as the fastest way accelerate my career growth, building hard and soft skills that will help me lead a company, start my own company, etc.
-- I like travel
+- I like to travel

-For PM, answering this question is a bit more tricky.
-If you're coming from an adjacent or similar discipline, you also have to answer the "Why not X?" question as well (X being consulting, software engineering, design, user research, data analytics, etc.) Your answer might be along the lines of:
+For PM, answering this question is a bit trickier.
+People rarely go into PM directly for their first internship or job, so if you're coming from an adjacent discipline, you have to answer the "Why not X?" question as well (X being consulting, software engineering, design, user research, data analytics, etc.) You have to explain how what you want isn't being satisfied in your current role, and why PM would be a better fit.
+You can set this up by saying, "I enjoyed X role and learned a lot, but I wanted Y. That's why I want to be a PM, where I can have Y."

+Y might be along the lines of:
 - I like working cross-functionally, where I can be involved in thinking about business strategy, design, engineering, and users on a regular basis
 - I like having a strong sense of ownership over my work, my success is directly tied to product/organizational success
 - I want to be closer to the product and the users, so I can see my impact more directly
 - I see product management as the best way to gain the breadth of knowledge and experience I need to build a great product and launch my own company in the future

 Another question that almost always comes up in PM behaviorals is "What is a PM?"
 PM roles can vary greatly from company to company, so honestly this question is a little bit unfair.
 However, here's what a safe answer could look like:
 - PMs define the product vision and what success would look like, and they collaborate with design and engineering to come up with solutions to execute on the vision